codio/knowledge/source/instructors/authoring/assessments/llm-based-rubric.rst

 The **LLM Rubric Autograde** assessment is in the **Auto-Graded** section of the assessments menu and the **LLM Rubric** assessment is in the **Manually Graded** section.
 More information about adding assessments can be found in our :ref:`assessment documentation <add-assessment>`.

-The first two steps for both of these are the same:
+The first two steps are the same for both versions:

 1. Rubric generation
 2. LLM-based grading using the generated rubric